dendronhq/dendron-site/vault/dendron.topic.publish-legacy.migration.md

 - setting a custom color theme
 - support for bad links report
 - support for automatically generated toc
-- integration with dendron plugin
+- integration with Dendron plugin